Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 ## Component 3: The Two-Stage Classifier (`classifier.py`)

-This is the hardest part of the system to get right, and it's the thing I'd most want to improve in a future iteration.
+This is the hardest part of the system to get right, the part that most limits the trustworthiness of every number, and the thing I'd most want to replace in a future iteration.

 The classifier labels each response as VULNERABLE, PARTIAL, or SAFE.
 It runs in two stages.